0foo/study_notes/rhcsa/topics/resource_management/storage_management.md

        ```

 **5. Monitoring Swap Usage:**
-   - View where swap is originating from
+   - View locations on storage medium where swap is originating from
     * `swapon -s`
    - Use commands like `swapon -s`, `free -m`, or `vmstat` to check the status and usage of swap space.
      ```bash